blues/note-c/test/hitl/card.binary/test/README.md

 ## `card.binary`` Tests

-THe tests in this project aim to exhaustively test the `card.binary` feature on Notecard.
+The tests in this project aim to exhaustively test the `card.binary` feature on Notecard.

 The tests have a number of variations:
 * The Notecard communications interface used to send and validate the binary data